Strategist,system's thinkeranddesign researcher.

 Many hands make light work: connecting governments to accelerate climate action

-Illustrating what a multilevel approach to Australia's national climate policy could look like (See projects: connecting governments to accelerate climate action).
+Illustrating what a multilevel approach to Australia's national climate policy could look like (See projects: Bringing multilevel governance to life in Australia).

 Embracing complexity in cities

-Making sense of city-level climate action to guide systemic design, including insights from conversations with city sustainability officers (See projects: making sense of local climate action).
+Making sense of city-level climate action to guide systemic design, including insights from conversations with city sustainability officers (See projects: Making sense of climate change officer's day-to-day decision making environment).

 Exploring how closed-end funds can contribute to collective change